 Is the ICD-11 (International Classification of Diseases) redefinition of “Gender incongruence” a progressive change to the medical treatment of trans people?
 Almost too progressive.
 Trans people are accustomed to seeing psychiatrists.
 What will we do when we can’t?

-Gender incongruence, in the proposed new ICD, to be considered in May 2019, is not a mental illness.
+Gender incongruence, in the new ICD, in effect from 1 January 2022, is not a mental illness.
 Desire for physical alteration is the diagnostic criterion.
 To be diagnosed with gender incongruence, you need to want rid of your primary and secondary sexual characteristics, or to want those of the opposite sex to your birth gender.

 This is the definition: Gender incongruence is characterized by a marked and persistent incongruence between an individual’s experienced gender and the assigned sex.
 Gender variant behaviour and preferences alone are not a basis for assigning the diagnoses in this group.
 Gender incongruence of adolescence and adulthood is characterized by a marked and persistent incongruence between an individual´s experienced gender and the assigned sex, as manifested by at least two of the following: 1) a strong dislike or discomfort with the one’s primary or secondary sex characteristics (in adolescents, anticipated secondary sex characteristics) due to their incongruity with the experienced gender; 2) a strong desire to be rid of some or all of one’s primary and/or secondary sex characteristics (in adolescents, anticipated secondary sex characteristics) due to their incongruity with the experienced gender; 3) a strong desire to have the primary and/or secondary sex characteristics of the experienced gender.
 The individual experiences a strong desire to be treated (to live and be accepted) as a person of the experienced gender.
 The experienced gender incongruence must have been continuously present for at least several months.
 The diagnosis cannot be assigned prior the onset of puberty.
 Gender variant behaviour and preferences alone are not a basis for assigning the diagnosis.